Champagne Uncorked: A Visit to Roger Coulon

-I was puzzled by her response, but then again, when you live in a country such as France, with a wine culture that spans the centuries, it's easy to take something even as wonderful as Champagne for granted.
-Perhaps there's a bit of rebellion running through their young minds, when they smirk at the ways of the older generation.
-I can easily recall, when I was a young boy, there was a plethora of items I turned my nose up at, foods that both my parents consumed with great enthusiasm.
+I was puzzled by her response, but then again, when you live in a country such as France, with a wine culture that spans the centuries, it's easy to take something even as beautiful as Champagne for granted.
+Perhaps there's a bit of rebellion running through their young minds when they smirk at the ways of the older generation.
+I can quickly recall, when I was a young boy, there were a plethora of items I turned my nose up at, foods that both my parents consumed with great enthusiasm.
 Now that I'm the "old-guy" those foods I once despised and took for granted as a child, I now hold dear and consume with great enthusiasm.

-If you do visit, realize, they're quite far off the beaten path; when even Edward Champagne didn't recognize them immediately, you know you're on infrequently explored territory.
-When the group heard, they were represented by none other than Neal I. Rosenthal, we all thrilled for this opportunity to sample some very good champagnes.
+If you do visit, realize, they're quite far off the beaten path; when even Edward Champagne didn't recognize them immediately, you know you're on an infrequently explored territory.
+When the group heard, Roger Coulon is represented by none other than Neal I. Rosenthal; we were all thrilled for this opportunity to sample some excellent grower champagnes.
 The tasting room, the show barrel room you see below, the offices, conference room, and a gorgeous B&B were all recently updated and modernized.
-Staying at their B&B is a great idea, a wonderful spot to get away from the drum-beat of everyday living and soak in the Champagne lifestyle.
+Staying at their B&B is a great idea, a beautiful spot to get away from the drum-beat of everyday living and soak in the Champagne lifestyle.

 Great sparkling wines come from all over the world, but only #Champagne comes from Champagne, France

-Our group [wine writers] was introduced to both Eric and Isabelle Coulon upon our arrival, who is the eighth generation of the Coulon family to be working as recoltant-manipulants [a grower who makes champagne from their own grapes] who produce Champagne from Vrigny and they also source some grapes from the surrounding village, some 7500 cases on average.
+Upon our arrival, our group of wine writers was introduced to both Eric and Isabelle Coulon.
+They represent the eighth generation of the Coulon family to be working as recoltant-manipulants [a grower who makes champagne from grapes they grow] who produce Champagne from Vrigny, and they also source some grapes from the surrounding village, some 7500 cases on average.
 You can find them located in the northwest corner of the Montagne de Reims.

-Champagne is a very interesting and different wine growing region than most of us are familiar with, especially folks who have grown up here in the states, understanding the basic wine making model.
+Champagne is a fascinating and different wine growing region than most of us are familiar with, especially folks who have grown up here in the states, understanding the basic winemaking model.
 Here the wines are generally [meaning, yes there exceptions to the rule] produced by winemakers who own their own vineyards and make wine from those grapes they harvest, bottle it, market it, and sell it.
-In Champagne, things are run quite a bit different. but there are some commonalities.
+In Champagne, things are run quite a bit different.
+But there are some commonalities.

 "A single glass of Champagne imparts a feeling of exhilaration.
 The nerves are braced; the imagination is stirred, the wits become more nimble." ~ Winston Churchill

-Roger Coulon Réserve de l’Hommée Premier Cru: All three grapes were present in this amazing cuvée PN, PM and Chardonnay from the oldest part of their vineyards, aged five years on cork after disgorgement [date found on back label] and before release.
-The nose was magic, bright apples, vivid pear, a bit of tartness on the mid-palate, a blaze of zippy acidity, dense tight bubbles, a bit yeasty, more brioche, bright pear, layers of complexity and the finish is sumptuous, like you were drinking the stars.
+Roger Coulon Réserve de l’Hommée Premier Cru: All three grapes were present in this fantastic cuvée PN, PM and Chardonnay from the oldest part of their vineyards, aged five years on cork after disgorgement [date found on back label] and before release.
+The nose was magic, golden apples, vivid pear, a bit of tartness on the mid-palate, a blaze of zippy acidity, dense, tight bubbles, a bit yeasty, more brioche, bright pear, layers of complexity and the finish is sumptuous, like you were drinking the stars.
 My score for this beauty: 94 points.

-I truly was hoping to spend a bit more time with these folks, but as I said earlier, we were running late for our next appointment, but now that I know where I can find these wines, I'll be sure to secure a few more for further exploration and research.
-Until next folks have a great weekend, all the best to you on this Champagne Day, remember life is too short to only drink commodity wines and house Champagnes, explore, try new things; as always slurp long and prosper cheers!
+I truly was hoping to spend a bit more time with these folks, but as I said earlier, we were running late for our next appointment and sadly needed to leave early to stay on schedule.
+But now that I know where I can find these wines, I'll be sure to secure a few more for further exploration and research.
+Until next folks have a great New Year, all the best to you on this Champagne Day, remember life is too short to only drink commodity wines and house Champagnes, explore, try new things; as always slurp long and prosper cheers!